ivankatliarchuk/sms/documentation/domain_modelling/business_rules.md

 # Business rules

 - A department (also a section) has a unique name.
-- Teams within a section are distinquished by consecutive letters of the alphabet.
+- Teams within a section are distinguished by consecutive letters of the alphabet.
 - If a section has just one member of staff, that person reports directly to the head of the department that the section is part of.
 - A section that has more than one staff member has a section coordinator who reports to the department head.
 - A team has a team leader that reports to the section coordinator.